... to ensure that everyone gets the attention they deserve

 - Afterwards, we start an in-depth examination of the use and preparation of Trial Documents that get you the information you need to prosecute your case.
 This process is known as Formal Discovery (Pre-Trial Motions, Interrogatories and Depositions).
 Formal Discovery is minimalized in U.S. Tax Court and the extent of which is at the discretion of the presiding judge.

 - We will then start to perfect skill sets to prepare lawyerly Legal Writing and Documents Preparation, and Case Related Forms, formatted with a goal to create professionally-styled pre-trial submissions.
 Please remember that Tax Court proceedings are document-driven.
 Preparation and research take the litigator to the half-way point.
 The trial serves to present the evidentiary information and have it admitted into the record.
-The judge will then reach a decision based upon the preponderance of the evidence standard.
+The judge will then reserve his decision based upon the preponderance of the evidence standard.

 - Finally, we will get to the most exciting segment of the course that begins with analytical discussions of Litigation Strategies for U.S. Tax Court.
 Here, we develop sound written and oral legal arguments based upon selected case scenarios which the USTCP can employ before, at and after Trial and Case Presentation.
 Next, we will review various Orders and Opinions issued by the Court to learn how judges reason.
 Lastly, we will show the Apprentice how to Search the database using the Dawson system to find current and past cases and opinions.
 We end these discussions after listening to a top tax litigator, who is invited to describe his/her experiences with the Tax Court.